Federal Programs - Title I

 The District Shall:

-• inform parents and families of their child's eligibility for Title I services
+• Inform parents and families of their child's eligibility for Title I services

-• conduct informative family meetings and workshops
+• Conduct informative family meetings and workshops

-• conduct parent/teacher conferences sharing assessments results
+• Conduct parent/teacher conferences sharing assessment results

-• conduct a family needs assessment survey
+• Conduct a family needs assessment survey

 Mrs. Patricia VanZanten